Differences Between Scholarships & Grants

 Application Process

 Ensure your application highlights your achievements, extracurricular activities, and community involvement.
-Personal statements should reflect your passion and commitment to your field of study.
+Personal statements reflect your passion and commitment to your field of study.

 Tips for Success